Skip to content

 Qualification logic stays visible and editable, not buried in one prompt.

-Only the agreed CRM fields get touched in the first pilot.
+Only the agreed CRM fields get touched in the sales desk build.

 Likely starting workflows